AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/mappings.md

 ## Mapping from Personal Health Notes information requirements

 The table below provides mapping from the requirements in [Consumer Entered Notes Information Requirements [NEHT2011ao]](index.html#NEHT2011ao) to the corresponding supported element in the [Personal Health Notes](StructureDefinition-composition-phn-1.html) profile, or referenced profile (e.g. [Organization with Mandatory Identifier](StructureDefinition-organization-ident-1.html)).
-The hierarchy column demonstrates the path to that supported element from the root Composition.

 See the [legend](mappings.html#legend-for-mapping-from-requirements) for information on the columns used to present the mapping content.